 Paige grew up going to Spanish camp almost every summer, and she’s super excited to offer that kind of experiential learning to El Pueblo campers.
 Her studies as an undergrad included an emphasis on alternative education and social justice, and prior to joining Language South full time, she worked for an educational non-profit in Guatemala.
 She has worked remotely for Language South since its creation, and now serves us full time as our Operations Manager and Camp Director.

 Her favorite part of camp is seeing connections and relationships form around her at El Pueblo.
 She really loves “Casa Charla,” when the campers have a chance to unwind and reflect on their day with their cabin-mates before bed.

 Paige is an experienced teacher of English as a second language and also has a background in curriculum development.
 She earned a B.S. in Literacy, Learning, and Leadership at the University of Arizona.

 Interview With Our Founders

-In this video, our directors talk about summer camp, language learning, and themselves!
+In this video, our founders talk about summer camp, language learning, and themselves!